LucasPouw/darksirenpop/README.md

 # mockgw
-Mock GW data generation and analysis for distinguishing two populations
+This is mostly just `gwcosmo` stripped for parts.
+I added functionality for mock GW data generation and analysis for distinguishing two populations